TOKEATIVITY® CODE OF CONDUCT

 Deliberate misgendering or use of ‘dead’ or rejected names

-Tokeativity® prioritizes females and marginalized people’s safety over privileged people’s comfort.
+Tokeativity® prioritizes women and marginalized people’s safety over privileged people’s comfort.
 Tokeativity® reserves the right not to act on complaints regarding:

 ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’